 stays invested, so its value can go up and down.
 The income received is taxed as normal although 25% of the initial fund can usually be taken as a tax-free lump sum.

-As with the annuity service, JLT's Pension Decision Service can facilitate income drawdown, on an advised basis, or you may select your own Independent Financial Adviser.
-JLT can be contacted on 0800 280 2448.
+As with the annuity service, Mercer's Pension Decision Service can facilitate income drawdown, on an advised basis, or you may select your own Independent Financial Adviser.
+Mercer can be contacted on 0800 280 2448.
 TPT was able to negotiate favourable terms for its members.

 You could also transfer to another provider to utilise income drawdown or another flexible retirement option.